backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 dfFig.reset_index(drop = True, inplace = True)
 ```

-The dataframe used in the figure consists of two observations per year, and the the following five columns: 'FIPS_code', 'County_Name', 'Date', 'HPI', 'Percent_Change'.
+dfFig is the dataframe used in the figure below.
+It consists of two observations per year from 2012-2018, and the five columns: 'FIPS_code', 'County_Name', 'Date', 'HPI', 'Percent_Change'.

 {% include TennHPI_Choropleth.html %}

-We saw in our last graph how rapidly the HPI is increasing in Davidson County, and now we can see that Nashville's growth is affecting all middle Tennessee, not just the boardering counties!
 If home values have nearly doubled in under a decade, does that mean that income has as well?
 How long can this velocity be sustained?

-In the continuation of this analysis, we dig deeper into a few of the underlying reasons of  Nashville's rapid HPI growth and attempt to answer a few of these questions.
+In the continuation of this analysis, we dig deeper into a few of the underlying reasons for Nashville's rapid growth, and will attempt to answer a few of these questions.